mapcrafter/mapcrafter/docs/configuration.rst

 section ``myworld`` in the example above).

 Every map section represents a rendered Minecraft world.
-You can specify things like rotation of the world, rendermode, texture pack and texture size for each map.
+You can specify things like rotation of the world, render mode, texture pack and texture size for each map.

 In this example you can see that we have a world ``myworld`` in the directory